Deployment Topologies for Reporting Services in SharePoint Integrated Mode

 The following illustration shows components for a two-computer deployment.

-The first computer hosts an instance of a SharePoint product or technology.
+The first computer hosts an instance of a SharePoint product.
 The Reporting Services Add-in is installed on this computer.

 The second computer hosts SQL Server Reporting Services and the Database Engine.
 Installing Reporting Services and the Database Engine on the same computer is useful if the benefits of running both components as a single licensed installation outweigh performance considerations.
 For more information about SQL Server licensing, see How to Buy Microsoft SQL Server on the Microsoft Web site.

-Notice that when you run Reporting Services and the SharePoint product or technology on different computers, the report server must have a minimal installation of the same SharePoint product or technology.
-This means that if you installed Microsoft Office SharePoint Server on the first computer, and you must install a Web front-end of Office SharePoint Server on the second computer.
-The minimal installation provides a Web front-end that allows you to join a report server instance to the instance of the SharePoint product or technology.
+Notice that when you run Reporting Services and the SharePoint product on different computers, the report server must have a minimal installation of the same SharePoint product.
+This means that if you installed Microsoft SharePoint Server 2010 on the first computer, and you must install a Web front-end of SharePoint Server 2010 on the second computer.
+The minimal installation provides a Web front-end that allows you to join a report server instance to the instance of the SharePoint product.

 The following illustration shows components for a three-computer deployment.

-In the illustration, notice that the Database Engine does not require a local installation of a report server or an instance of a SharePoint product or technology.
+In the illustration, notice that the Database Engine does not require a local installation of a report server or an instance of a SharePoint product.